hageldave/JPlotter/README.md

 To a `PointsRenderer` or `LinesRenderer` for example, a set of points or line segments can be added which will then appear in the coordinate system (only those whose coordinates match the current view of course).

+JPlotter is also capable of exporting plots as Scalable Vector Graphics (SVG) through [Apache Batik](https://xmlgraphics.apache.org/batik/).

 ## Maven
+JPlotter is available as Maven artifact at the Central Maven Repository.
 ```xml
 <dependency>
   <groupId>com.github.hageldave.jplotter</groupId>